What you should know

 The law protects you from discrimination at work.
 An employer must not discriminate against you based on certain personal characteristics.

-- their race, colour, ancestry, or place of origin
+- your race, colour, ancestry, or place of origin

-- their sex (including pregnancy), sexual orientation, or gender identity or expression
+- your sex, sexual orientation, or gender identity or expression

 - any criminal convictions that are unrelated to the job

 The protection against discrimination applies in all aspects of your employment.
 It applies in hiring, firing, wages, benefits, hours, and other terms and conditions of work.

 This means an employer cannot factor a protected characteristic into: